 “Funding state parks at appropriate levels is an investment in health and in our economy,” says Heather Clish, AMC’s director of conservation and recreation policy.

 In contrast to every other state in the region, New Hampshire’s parks do not use any general fund dollars and must generate all of their own revenue, which is put into a separate parks fund.
 But the strides Connecticut has made in properly funding its parks may be a more comparable model for Rhode Island.
-Passed in 2017 and implemented last year, Connecticut’s Passport to Parks program added $10 to the state’s biannual vehicle-registration fee, generating $14 million for parks in 2018.
+Passed in 2017 and implemented last year, Connecticut’s Passport to the Parks program added $10 to the state’s biannual vehicle-registration fee, generating $14 million for parks in 2018.
 In return, Connecticut waives the parking fee at parks and beaches for all in-state vehicles.
-The program also raised tent and RV camping fees, but the increase doesn’t seem to have cut into use.
-Eric Hammerling, executive director of Connecticut Forest & Park Association, says 10 percent more people visited state parks in 2018 compared to the previous year.
+Funds raised from tent and RV camping fees now flow directly into the new parks program rather than the general fund, according to Eric Hammerling, executive director of Connecticut Forest & Park Association.
+What’s more, he adds, 10 percent more people visited state parks in 2018 compared to the previous year.